Special Provisions for States

 Articles 371D and 371E — Andhra Pradesh and Telangana

-Article 371D was inserted by the 32nd Amendment Act, 1973, for Andhra Pradesh, to address the longstanding regional imbalances among the Andhra (coastal), Rayalaseema, and Telangana regions.
-It empowers the President to provide for: (a) equitable opportunities and facilities for people of different parts of the state in public employment and education; (b) organization of civil posts into local cadres for different parts of the state; (c) direct recruitment to posts in any local cadre; (d) establishment of an Administrative Tribunal to deal with disputes regarding public employment orders — its decisions can be challenged only in the Supreme Court under Article 136 (not in any other court, including the High Court).
-This is a unique ouster of High Court jurisdiction on employment matters.
-The provisions effectively create a zone-based reservation system in government jobs and educational institutions.
-After the bifurcation of Andhra Pradesh and creation of Telangana in 2014 (AP Reorganisation Act, 2014), Art 371D was extended to both successor states with necessary adaptations.
-Article 371E empowers Parliament to establish a university in Andhra Pradesh by law — this led to the establishment of the Central University of Hyderabad in 1974 (now University of Hyderabad).
-The zone-based reservation system under 371D has been a contentious issue, particularly regarding the definition of local candidates and the allocation of seats between the two successor states.
+Art 371D (32nd Amendment, 1973) addresses longstanding regional imbalances among Andhra (coastal), Rayalaseema, and Telangana.
+It empowers the President to provide for: equitable opportunities in public employment and education, organization of civil posts into local cadres, direct recruitment to local cadres, and an Administrative Tribunal whose decisions can be challenged only in the SC under Art 136, not in any HC.
+This HC jurisdiction ouster is unique in the Constitution.
+The provisions create a zone-based reservation system in government jobs and educational institutions.
+After the 2014 bifurcation (AP Reorganisation Act), Art 371D extends to both successor states with adaptations.
+Art 371E empowers Parliament to establish a university in AP by law, leading to the Central University of Hyderabad (1974).
+The HC ouster clause, the zone-based reservation, and the post-bifurcation extension are tested in Prelims and Mains.

 Article 371F — Sikkim (36th Amendment, 1975)